upbound/platform-ref-azure/README.md

 1. **Join** your [Upbound Cloud](https://cloud.upbound.io/register)
    `Organization`
 1. Verify access to your team `Control Planes` and Registries

-#### Provision a CompositePostgreSQLInstance in your team Control Plane GUI console

-1. Browse the available self-service APIs (XRDs) Control Plane
-1. Provision a `CompositePostgreSQLInstance` using the custom generated GUI for your Platform `Configuration`
-1. View status / details in your `Control Plane` GUI console

-#### Connect kubectl to your team Control Plane

-1. Connect `kubectl` to a `Control Plane` from the self-service GUI console.

 #### Provision a PostgreSQLInstance using kubectl